 - Transmission instruction exchange

-According to the U.S. Bureau of Labor Statistics (BLS), as of May 2014, there were 1,100 radio operators employed (www.bls.gov).
-The state or local government employed most of these professionals.
-The BLS stated that the yearly median wage for radio operators was $46,380 in 2014.
+According to the U.S. Bureau of Labor Statistics (BLS), as of May 2015, there were 940 radio operators employed (www.bls.gov).
+State and local governments employed most of these professionals.
+The BLS stated that the yearly median wage for radio operators was $50,040 in 2015.
 Here are some typical jobs for which radio operators may be eligible:

 - Flight communications specialist

 Continuing Education and Licensure Information